 Your pool filter is the unsung hero of your swimming pool.
 Hidden from view, it removes debris and other organics so you can enjoy countless refreshing experiences in clean, crystal clear water.
 The most important thing to remember when cleaning a pool filter is safety.
 You need to make sure you turn off and release the pressure properly to prevent injury and potential damage.
-Contact a Latham dealer to answer any questions or concerns.
+Contact a Latham Independent Builder to answer any questions or concerns.

 To clean an inground pool filter correctly, first identify which type of filter your pool is equipped with.
 There are three types of pool filters: sand, diatomaceous earth (DE) and cartridge filters.
 Each has its own pros and cons but it’s important to clean your filter regularly to ensure it’s operating efficiently.